MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 ### Employee Block Access

 On **Employee Instructions** an employee can be blocked access to the facility.
-Adding an expiration date for this block and instructions.
+Adding an expiration date for the block and instructions.

    > [!div class="mx-imgBorder"]
    > ![Enter name](media/health-safety-employee-block-access.png "Enter name")